-The Art School has a 50-year track record as a not-for-profit institution, with consistent and growing support from a wide range of stakeholders which recognise our important role in providing specialist education unavailable elsewhere.
+The Art School has a track record of over 50 years as a not-for-profit institution, with consistent and growing support from a wide range of stakeholders which recognise our important role in providing specialist education unavailable elsewhere.
 We have operated throughout without recourse to bank lending and other forms of borrowing.
 The Art School's governance arrangements ensure financial oversight and the monitoring of institutional risk through the Board of Trustees.
 The Art School's reserves policy has a commitment to building free reserves to provide adequate working capital to protect the continuity of the Art School's activities.
-Business continuity insurance cover provides protection equivalent to up to 24 months operating income in case of significant disruption of the Art School's business activity.
+Business continuity insurance cover provides protection equivalent to up to 24 months' operating income in case of significant disruption of the Art School's business activity.

-Where the Art School has no option but to close, it will:
+Where the Art School has no option but to close, it would: